 Saskia Ohlin MSc PsyD CPsychol

-Chartered Counselling Psychologist specialized in Cognitive Behavioural Therapy and Schema therapy with 20 years experience in the treatment of mental health issues.
+Chartered Counselling Psychologist specialized in Cognitive Behavioural Therapy, Compassion focused therapy and Schema therapy with more than 20 years experience in the treatment of mental health issues.
 Registered with all major insurance companies.

-I see clients privately and work in the NHS as a counselling psychologist and supervisor in CBT and Schematherapy.
-Furthermore I am a Director at the School of Schema Therapy where I train people for accreditation in Schema Therapy with the International Society of Schema therapy.
+I see clients privately as a counselling psychologist and supervisor in CBT and Schematherapy.
+Furthermore I am a Director at the Academy of Schema Therapy where we train people for accreditation in Schema Therapy with the International Society of Schema therapy.

 CBT is a form of therapy that helps people to function better and ultimately helps them to develop their own coping skills.
 It teaches people to understand the way their thoughts, feelings and behaviour are related and how that might keep them anxious or depressed.
 By finding different perspectives and by replacing unhelpful behaviour with constructive behaviour the client and the therapist work together towards concrete goals, which the client sets out at the start of therapy.

 CBT is the first treatment of choice for depression and most anxiety disorders (generalised anxiety disorder, panic disorder, OCD) according to NICE (National Institute of Clinical Excellence) guidelines.